 Vaporization is very effective as the acid is vaporized, and the crystals spread all over the hive and on the bees.
 It does not depend on bee-to-bee contact to spread.

 The downside is you will need additional equipment in the form of a vaporizer and a proper gas mask.

 The dribble method is simple to administer.
-The acid is dissolved in sugar syrup and then drizzled directly on to the bees.
+Dissolve the acid in sugar syrup and then drizzled directly on to the bees.

-The tricky bit is that the dosage per hive is quite small, and for equal distribution, you will need to measure how many milliliters you will drizzle per seam (the space between two frames).
+The tricky bit is that the dosage per hive is quite small.
+For equal distribution, you will need to measure how many milliliters you will drizzle per seam (the space between two frames).
 If you put too little, it will be ineffective.

-If you put too much, you could harm the bees and will wind up with a very soggy hive that can bring about other complications.
+If you put too much, you could harm the bees.
+Or you will wind up with a very soggy hive that can bring about other complications.

-That said, with a little experience you will get better at it and there are tools that can help you measure out the exact amount needed per frame.
+That said, with a little experience, you will get better at it, and some tools can help you measure out the exact amount needed per frame.